ammarfaizi2/wgm/README.md

     --private-key "OB5yPRVxfOkp0YZL9FPy4HzFIEZpT/WblEc2eistaVA=";
 ```

 ### A.7.
-Update many options of an interface at once.
+Update many options of an interface at once

 Option `--dev` is required to select the interface to be updated.
 ```txt